The best way to build websites with Codex

 Does sitemd work with Codex?

 Yes.
-The recommended path is npx @sitemd-cc/sitemd init my-site — that scaffolds a project, downloads the binary automatically via the npm postinstall hook, and wires up the MCP server, skill, and .mcp.json for Codex in one step.
+Install with npm i -g @sitemd-cc/sitemd then sitemd init my-site — that scaffolds a project with the skill wired for Codex in one step.
 Codex picks the skill up automatically on first launch.

-A full suite of tools covering page CRUD, content generation, SEO, deploy, auth, dynamic data, batch operations, content validation, and project status.
-See MCP Server for the full list.
+A full suite of commands covering page CRUD, content generation, SEO, deploy, auth, dynamic data, batch operations, content validation, and project status.
+See CLI for the full list.

 How does the Codex skill work?

 It's a SKILL.md file in .codex-plugin/ that Codex loads as context.
-It contains the project layout, the MCP tool reference table, the settings format, and the markdown extension reference — so Codex doesn't have to rediscover the structure every session.
+It contains the project layout, the CLI command reference, the settings format, and the markdown extension reference — so Codex doesn't have to rediscover the structure every session.

 Do I have to host my site with sitemd?